-Photos of Menu Items from The Alps at the Epcot International Food & Wine Festival
+Photos of Menu Items from The Alps Marketplace at the EPCOT International Food & Wine Festival

 We loved this!
 It’s an actual block of cheese that they’re melting and then scraping off onto the plate, and unlike many dishes at the festival, this one has a good bread to cheese ratio.

 *NEW* Warm Raclette Swiss Cheese with Riesling-Poached Pears, Red Wine-Braised Figs, Candied Pecans, Honey and Cranberry Toast – $5.50

 Every aspect of this dish is sweet, except the Swiss cheese.
 The smell of said cheese is overpowering.
 It comes with two pieces of toast, two poached pear slices, and two and a half figs. This dish would be great for fall weather, but it’s awful in the heat of the summer.
 The combination of sweet swiss cheese and the very angry sun made this dish hard to swallow.
 Also, the toast was too tough to chew!
 We would pass on this one.